 Overview.
-We are the fourth largest producer of manufactured homes in the United States, based on reported wholesale shipments.
+We are the fourth largest producer of manufactured homes in the United States as ranked by the number of homes manufactured based on information available from the Manufactured Housing Institute and IBTS for the second quarter of 2018.
 We produce a wide variety of homes that can be used by our customers in a number of ways.
 We build a variety of sizes and floor plans of residential homes and tiny houses.
 We work collaboratively with our partners to meet diverse housing needs, such as residences on privately-owned land and in manufactured home communities, recreational and vacation properties, such as hunting cabins, and accommodations for workforces in oilfields and other industries.

 Manufacturing and Quality Design.
 We utilize local market research to design homes that meet the specific requirements of our customers and our homes are designed after extensive field research and consumer feedback.
 We frequently introduce new floor plans, decor, exterior design, features and accessories to appeal to changing consumer trends and we offer an assortment of customizations to match each customer's individual tastes.
-Each home typically contains a living room, dining area, kitchen, 1 to 5 bedrooms and 1 to $3^{1/2}$ bathrooms, and each home can be customized to include certain features including, among others, fireplaces, central air conditioning, overhead heat ducts, stipple-textured ceilings, decorative wood grain vinyl floors, wood cabinetry and energy conservation elements.
+Each home typically contains a living room, dining area, kitchen, 1 to 5 bedrooms and 1 to 31/2 bathrooms, and each home can be customized to include certain features including, among others, fireplaces, central air conditioning, overhead heat ducts, stipple-textured ceilings, decorative wood grain vinyl floors, wood cabinetry and energy conservation elements.

-The manufactured homes we build are constructed in accordance with the construction and safety standards of HUD and our Texas factories are certified to build homes according to the Texas
+The manufactured homes we build are constructed in accordance with the construction and safety standards of HUD.
+Our Texas factories are certified to build homes according to the Texas

-Industrialized Housing and Buildings law (known as the Texas Modular Code).
+Industrialized Housing and Buildings law (known as the Texas Modular Code) and our Georgia factory is certified to build homes according to Georgia state construction codes.
 In addition to traditional manufactured homes, we offer a diverse assortment of tiny houses, which are recreational structures between 320 and 400 square feet in size that are used as temporary dwellings, can be pulled by a pick-up truck and are generally aesthetically similar to larger homes.
 Our tiny houses are built in a variety of models and floor plans and typically range from 1 to 3 bedrooms with 1 to 2 bathrooms.
+Tiny houses do not need to be built to HUD standards.

 Manufacturing Process.
 Our manufactured homes are entirely constructed and equipped at our three factories.
 Our homes are constructed using high-volume production techniques and employ approximately 150 to 275 employees at each facility.
 Most of our homes are constructed in one or more sections (or floors) on a steel chassis.
 Each section is assembled in stages beginning with the construction of the chassis, followed by the addition of other constructed and purchased components and ending with a final quality control inspection.
 The efficiency of the production process and the benefits of constructing homes in a controlled factory environment enable us to produce homes in less time and at a lower cost per-square-foot than traditional home building.
 The finished home is then transported directly to a customer at a retail sales center, work site or manufactured home community.
-In 2017 and 2016, we manufactured 3,424 and 2,506 homes, including 327 and 293 tiny houses, respectively.
+During the first nine months of 2018 and the year ended December 31, 2017, we sold 3,045 and 3,274 home sections, including 200 and 366 tiny houses, respectively.